jchowlabs

 Try it now:

-The assistant will tell you exactly where you are.
+The agent will tell you exactly where you are.
 Simple, but foundational.
 Every other capability builds on this awareness.

 Configuration Awareness